apito-io/website-v2/blog/2023-03-02-Choosing-the-Right-Node-CMS-A-Comparison-of-Gatsby-Next-Angular-apito-cms.md

 ## Apito CMS

-Apito.io is an API-first, headless CMS solution that offers several advantages, including a user-friendly interface, flexible content modeling, and robust APIs for integrating with other platforms.
-Apito.io offers a variety of data types, including text, image, video, and audio, and supports multiple languages and locales.
+Apito CMS is an API-first, headless CMS solution that offers several advantages, including a user-friendly interface, flexible content modeling, and robust APIs for integrating with other platforms.
+Apito CMS offers a variety of data types, including text, image, video, and audio, and supports multiple languages and locales.

 ## GraphQL APIs